-If you are planning to go for a three course dinner at a traditional Portuguese restaurant, expect your bill to come around €20.
+If you are planning to go for a three-course dinner at a traditional Portuguese restaurant, expect your bill to be around €20.
 But if you are considering something more edgy at a restaurant with a cool décor and more modern touches, you can expect to pay around €25- €30 per person.

 Keep your food budget at around €50 per single person/day if you are on a holiday in Portugal.